 First up, we have the legendary guitar player B.B.
-King who was born on a Mississippi plantation and started recording in the 1940s.
+King, who was born on a Mississippi plantation and started recording in the 1940s.

 His signature style developed from influences such as T-Bone Walker and Blind Lemon Jefferson.
-It was B.B.’s cousin who also taught him about Blues music and how to play the guitar.
+It was B.B.’s cousin who also taught him about blues music and how to play the guitar.

-B.B.
+The artist began his career playing on street corners for change and ended up with over 50 recorded albums to his name.
 King also sang vocals to his music, but his guitar playing became known for its complexity.
 Many future artists ended up borrowing from his style.

 2. Eric Clapton

-Next, we have Eric Clapton who is a Blues guitar player that hails from the U.K. He is a Grammy-Award-winning artist who has also been named as one of the most influential guitarists.
+Next, we have Eric Clapton, who is a blues guitar player that hails from the UK.
+He is a Grammy Award-winning artist who has also been named as one of the most influential guitarists.

 Some of his works, including “Layla” and “My Father’s Eyes,” have been top hits around the globe.
 The artist is also known for making specific electric guitar models, including Gibson, popular.

 Many of Clapton’s live shows featured different electric guitars made by Gibson.
-Some of those guitars were later donated to organizations and chains like The Hard Rock Cafe.
-One of them remains on display at a London Hard Rock Cafe location.
+Some of those guitars were later donated to organizations and chains like the Hard Rock Café.
+One of them remains on display at a London Hard Rock Café location.

 3. Robert Johnson

-The future scribe and performer of songs like “Sweet Home Chicago” and “Cross Road Blues,” Robert Johnson was born in Mississippi in 1911.
+The future scribe and performer of songs like “Sweet Home Chicago” and “Cross Road Blues,” Robert Johnson, was born in Mississippi in 1911.

-Johnson’s humble beginnings didn’t dampen his drive to learn and sing Blues music.
+Johnson’s humble beginnings didn’t dampen his drive to learn and sing blues music.
 He eventually became known as the King of the Delta Blues Singers.

 To this day, little is known about his personal life and history, although we do know he released 11 records during his lifetime and one album posthumously.

-Although he is said to have died tragically, his legacy as one of the most celebrated Blues guitar players lives on.
+Although he is said to have died tragically, his legacy as one of the most celebrated blues guitar players lives on.